 Periodontitis vs Gingivitis: Know the Differences & Warning Signs

-When it comes to oral health, your gums are one of the most critical elements in a healthy mouth.
-They’re the oral equivalent of the foundation of your house: As long as the foundation is solid, the house is sound – but as soon as the foundation begins to shift or crack, the whole house could tumble down.
+Your gums are one of the most critical elements in a healthy mouth.
+They’re the oral equivalent of the foundation of your house: as long as the foundation is solid, the house is sound – but as soon as the foundation begins to shift or crack, the whole house could tumble down.
 Similarly, as soon as your gums start to deteriorate, you’re at risk for serious infection, bone loss, losing your teeth, and even disease.

 How Gum Disease Begins

 Gum disease develops the same way foundational issues usually do: with small changes that get increasingly worse until they cause serious issues.

 It all begins with bacteria.
 Your mouth is actually filled with hundreds of types of bacteria¹, but only some of those are the dangerous types that lead to oral health issues.

 When the bad type of bacteria swirls around in your mouth and lands on your teeth, it can stick and start to band together to form dental plaque.
 If that plaque isn’t cleaned off within a few days, it calcifies and becomes tartar.
 This is a great place for more bacteria to congregate.
 Those bacteria eat the sugar and other foods you eat, and create acid that lands on the teeth and gums.
 The acids draw minerals out of the teeth and inflame the gums.